PetrochukM/HParams/README.md

 [![Twitter: PetrochukM](https://img.shields.io/twitter/follow/MPetrochuk.svg?style=social)](https://twitter.com/MPetrochuk)

 This package allows you to configure functions directly.
-You will be able to create an intuitive configuration file that explicitly sets function arguments, globally.
+You will be able to create an intuitive type-checked configuration file that explicitly sets function arguments, globally.

-This is a lightweight package with only two widely dependencies and only a couple hundred lines of code.
+This is a lightweight package with only two widely used dependencies and only a couple hundred line of code.

 #### Contents